 This section is for those who own premium mice dedicated to gaming and productivity-related jobs.
 Logitech’s G102, G402, G502, Glorious Model O, Corsair Harpoon, HyperX Cloud, etc., come under this category.
-They have a peculiar property of having a very wide range of DPI settings.
+They have the peculiar property of having a very wide range of DPI settings.
 For example, the Logitech G502 supports DPIs as low as 400 and as high as 16000!

 The developers took care of the task of finding the mouse DPI so that you do not spend much time on such a simple process.
-If you have not installed the mouse drivers yet, firstly do so by following these steps:
+If you have not installed the mouse drivers yet, first do so by following these steps:

 - Open up your browser.

 - In the search bar, type in the model name of your mouse, followed by the phrase ‘drivers download.’

 - Click on the first link that pops up.